-What are the most common incoterms, when dealing with medical imaging equipment?
+What are the most common incoterms in the medical device industry?
 Why do you need an incoterm?
 What incoterms are commonly not used, when dealing with expensive medical devices?
-If you have these questions, we hope this article will suit you well.
+If you have these questions, we hope this article will answer all of them.

 What is the Purpose of Incoterms?

-With a growing global economy, the amount of international trades are exceeded year after year.
-Strict instructions and responsibilities needs to be agreed upon, and with barriers such as distance, language and culture, it can be a challenge to move products internationally.
-To manage this challenge, a set of rules (called Incoterms) have been made from The International Chamber of Commerce.
-The incoterms serve to minimize the risk for both buyer and seller, during transport of the goods.
-The latest version is called Incoterms 2015, these are defining:
+With a growing global economy, the number of international trades is growing year after year.
+Strict instructions and responsibilities need to be agreed upon.
+And with barriers such as distance, language, and culture, it can be a challenge to move products internationally.
+To manage this challenge, a set of rules (called Incoterms) have been made by The International Chamber of Commerce.
+The incoterms serve to minimize the risk for both buyer and seller, during the transport of goods.
+The latest version is called Incoterms 2015, these define:

-- Who is responsibel for insuring the goods during transport?
+- Who is responsible for insurance of the goods during transport?

 - Where are the goods transported to?

-- When do the legal ownership of the goods change from sellers to buyers goods
+- When does the legal ownership of the goods change from sellers to buyers goods?

 - Who is expected to file export papers?

 To agree upon the same incoterm, and understand what responsibility it implies, is of paramount importance.
-Without the agreement, and proper care, the transported goods could lack insurance or export papers.
-For an instance, discrepancy in the transport documents, can result in prolonged transit time, and add further expenses.
+Without the agreement and proper care, the transported goods could lack insurance or export papers.
+For instance, a discrepancy in the transport documents, can result in prolonged transit time, and add further expenses.
 Nobody wants that.
 Furthermore, a clarification about insurance is important.
-Needless to say, this can lead to an expensive incident for both parts.
+Needless to say, this can lead to an expensive incident for both parties.

 DAP (Delivered At Place)

 DAP is our most common incoterm.
-You might wonder, howcome the DAP incoterm is so popular?
-In DAP the buyer propose a destination for seller to deliver the goods at.
+You might wonder, how come the DAP incoterm is so popular?
+In DAP the buyer proposes a destination for a seller to deliver the goods at.
 The risk passes on from seller to buyer, when the goods arrive at the agreed upon destination.
-When dealing with medical imaging equipment, a lot of our buyers want to have their goods delivered at their clinic / hospital, which makes a lot of sense.
+When dealing with medical imaging equipment, a lot of our buyers want to have their goods delivered at their clinic/hospital, which makes a lot of sense.
 LBN Medical have a professional logistics staff, which will coordinate the transport up to this very point.
-After that, its the buyer of the equipment, that will take care of the goods, unless anything else is specified in the contract (e.g. with turn key solutions).
+After that, it is the buyer of the equipment, that will take care of the goods unless anything else is specified in the contract (e.g. with turn key solutions).

 EXW (Ex Works)

-Ex Works is the second most used incoterm, and implies the seller will make the goods available for buyer, at their facility.
-All charges regarding transportation is the responsibility of buyer.
-Ex Works is for an instance used, when buyers come to our facility in Aalborg, and picks up the goods, or if we book it on the customers DHL, TNT, FedEx og UPS account number.
+Ex Works is the second most used incoterm and implies the seller will make the goods available for a buyer, at their facility.
+All charges regarding transportation are the buyer´s responsibility.
+Ex Works is for instance used, when buyers come to our facility in Aalborg, and picks up the goods, or if we book it on the customers DHL, TNT, FedEx and UPS account number.
 If a truck or container is needed, we will use the incoterm FCA (Free Carrier).
 In Ex Works, the ownership of the cargo changes the very second the cargo leaves the floor of the LBN Medical warehouse.

 FCA (Free Carrier)

-The third most common incoterm, FCA – Free Carrier, is very similar to Ex Works.
+The third from the most common incoterms in the medical device industry, FCA – Free Carrier, is very similar to Ex Works.
 The seller will make the goods available for the buyer, at their facility.
 However, FCA is primarily used when the cargo is loaded.
 That is the main difference between FCA and EXW.
-For an instance, Ex Works is used when you buy a small part, and take it with you in the car.
-However, it can be very difficult to fit a 4,000 kg CT into the back of a car (if you do try though, please share a picture with us), and in such cases we use the FCA incoterm.
+For example, Ex Works is used when you buy a small part, and take it with you in the car.
+However, it can be very difficult to fit a 4,000 kg CT into the back of a car (if you do try though, please share a picture with us), and in such cases, we use the FCA incoterm.
 The risk passes on from seller to buyer the very second the goods hits the deck of the lorry or container.